Here are the answers to some of the questions we get most often in regards to our windjammer cruises.

 Children ages 10 and older are welcome aboard our Bahamas Windjammer Cruises, and we recommend that they have at least moderate swimming skills.
 If you have a younger child or any other concerns, please call our office 617-742-0333.

-Virgin Islands, Offshore Adventure, and Atlantic coast cruises have an age restriction of 18 years an older.
+Offshore Adventure and Atlantic coast cruises have an age restriction of 18 years an older.

 I’m a solo traveler, can I have a cabin to myself?

 EnSuite cabins are only available at the full double-occupancy rate plus the upgrade fee.
 In other words, for a solo traveler to reserve an EnSuite, you would pay the full price of the cabin for two people plus the upgrade fee. i.e. at a $600 per person rate, the room would be ($600×2) + $400 = $1600.